 The belt offers an active area of 60″L x 20″W (152 x 51 cm).
 Therefore, the treadmill comfortably accommodates users up to 6’5″ (196 cm) with no problem, allowing a complete range of motion even if running at maximum speed.

-The running area is pretty high above the floor level (approx. 13″ – 33 cm).
+The running area is high above the floor level (approx. 13″ – 33 cm).
 Therefore, Bowflex advises using the machine in a room with a ceiling at least 21″ (53 cm) higher than the tallest user.

 The Bowflex T7 treadmill comes equipped with a power incline system.
 Therefore, you can adjust the incline while walking or running without pausing your workout.
 It also means that the console can automatically adjust the incline depending on the selected exercise or JRNY virtual path.